Its3rr0rsWRLD/PrimeMinerCPP/ReadMe.md

 - **CUDA-accelerated** prime number generation, allowing the program to utilize your GPU for parallel computation.
 - **Segmented Sieve of Eratosthenes**, optimized for finding primes in large ranges.
 - **Batch processing**: Finds primes in large batches, reporting the number of primes found, total primes, and the number of digits in the largest prime found in each batch.
-- **Efficient file storage**: Saves primes to a file after each batch, allowing the program to resume from where it left off.
+- **Efficient file storage**: Saves primes to a binary file after each batch, allowing the program to resume from where it left off.
+- **Conversion to Plain Text**: Provides an option to convert the binary stored primes to a human-readable plain text format.
 - **Optimized for NVIDIA GPUs**: Uses CUDA to maximize performance on compatible GPUs.

 <div align="center">